exit99/twitter-president/README.md

 [X] Add the most recent tweet section to show that it is actually live.
 [X] Favicon
 [ ] Testing w/ coverage
+[ ] Write a more interesting about page

 Version 2.0.0: